 “Well, you might not be allowed to marry Sara,” she says, “but you can marry Oscar.”

 The finale leaves the couple on this hopeful note.
-The series was renewed for a fourth season by Netflix only a week after its premiere, and it’s expected to be released as early as Summer of 2019.
+The series was renewed for a fourth (and later a fifth) season by Netflix only a week after its premiere, and it’s expected to be released as early as Summer of 2019.

-Season 3 of Cable Girls is now streaming.
+All seasons (1-5) of Cable Girls is now streaming on Netflix.